Assets in Software Engineering: What are they after all?: Assets in Software-Intensive Products and Services

 \subsection{Asset Degradation}

+Software engineering practices commonly imply making trade-offs in solutions of competing qualities.
+The option to go for the highest possible quality might lead to over-engineering the solution.
+Is it always worth deciding for the highest quality solution, or is a ``good-enough'' solution preferable (whatever this eventually is and however this might eventually be measured)?

-When referring to software development and assets, the term technical debt (TD), as defined by Cunningham \cite{Cunningham1993}, is becoming a \textit{catch-for-all} that is applied for every negative consequence that may or may not happen to assets.
+When referring to software development and assets, the term ``technical debt'' comes to mind.
 However, TD research mainly focuses on code-related assets~\cite{rios2018tertiary} and tends to depict the consequences of non-optimal design decisions~\cite{Avgeriou2016}.
-Moreover, TD does not consider the propagation of ``debt'' from one artefact to other artefacts.
+Moreover, TD does not consider the propagation of ``debt'' from one artefact to other artefacts~\cite{Alegroth2017}.
+Rios et~al.~\cite{rios2018tertiary} discussed the three main reasons why TD is mainly studied on code-related assets: